Knee Disarticulation Adds Prosthetic Advantages

 On the other hand, the long residual limb with its condylar protuberances carries several disadvantages:

-• The bulbous distal end of the residual limb typically requires a special socket assembly, sometimes including one or more cutout openings for donning.
+• The bulbous distal end of the residual limb typically requires a special socket design, sometimes including one or more cutout openings for donning.

 • The socket with distal padding, attachment brackets and knee mechanism results in a long “prosthetic thigh,” which locates the prosthetic knee axis lower to the ground than that of the sound knee.
 (Little evidence exists, however, that this knee level difference is in fact physiologically or functionally harmful.)